Principal Office: Switzerland

 Note: Oak’s programs in marine conservation are regional in scope, while the program for climate change is more global.

-The Oak Foundation posts annual reports, and it maintains a grants database.
+The Oak Foundation maintains a grants database.

 The Oak Foundation in Zimbabwe helps to maintain and develop non-governmental organizations that have social, health, and education aims.
 One part of the Zimbabwe program is support for rural water supplies.